dstull/dstull.github.io/_posts/2015-09-06-rails-datatables-install-without-gem.md

    * find all the *.js files and copy them to your app under vendor/assets/javascripts
    * find all the *.css files and copy them to your app under vendor/assets/stylesheets
    * go to the images directory and copy all of those files to your app under vendor/assets/images
-   * add the javascript libraries you want loaded to app/assets/javascripts/application.js like below:
+   * add the javascript libraries you want loaded to app/assets/javascripts/application.js like below (lines 16-17 - required, 18-20 extras):

+   {% gist 26dcfcaf1e935e93f473 %}

-   * add the css files you want loaded to app/assets/stylesheets/application.css like below:
+   * add the css files you want loaded to app/assets/stylesheets/application.css like below (lines 14-15 - required, 16-20 extras):

+   {% gist 4a228be56fd65b93b37e %}